-Once accepted into the CPFP, each fellow is responsible for arranging admission to a university offering an MPH program that can be completed in 12 months or less.
-The NCI will pay the tuition, mandatory fees, book allowance, and fellow's stipend during this year.
-It is expected that all MPH requirements will be completed by the start of the NCI Summer Curriculum in Cancer Prevention.
+Once accepted into the CPFP, each fellow pursuing an MPH is responsible for arranging admission to a university offering an MPH program that can be completed in 12 months or less.
+NCI will pay tuition, mandatory fees, book allowance, and the fellow’s stipend during the year.
+Fellows must complete MPH requirements by the start of orientation the following June.

-It is the fellow's responsibility to check with the university about admission, prerequisite course, and Graduate Record Examination (GRE) requirements, as well as to ensure that the MPH can be completed within the one-year time frame.
+Fellows must check with the university about admission, prerequisite courses, GRE requirements, and ensure that the MPH can be completed within 12 months.
 Typically, universities require mathematics, biology, and chemistry courses at the undergraduate level; a current (usually within 5 years) GRE score; and completion of the TOEFL (for foreign education) before acceptance into an MPH program.
 The MCAT is the equivalent GRE requirement for physicians.

 To obtain information about the GRE: